farrdeeen/fin-agent/README.md

 - Use `backend/.env.example` as the template for environment variables
 - Add `.env` files to `.gitignore` (already configured)

+📋 **Security Resources:**

+- See [SECURITY.md](./SECURITY.md) for comprehensive security guidelines and best practices
+- See [VALIDATION_REPORT.md](./VALIDATION_REPORT.md) for security validation results
+- Review the production deployment checklist before going live

+The project has been validated for data leaks and security vulnerabilities.
+See the validation report for details.

 ## 🤝 Contributing

 1. Fork the repository